Hungry Happenings

 RELATED: If you love unicorns be sure to check out my Unicorn Cake, Unicorn Pretzels, and Unicorn Cupcakes.

-• If you wash the berries in running water, you must thoroughly dry them before dipping.
+• If you wash the berries in running water, you must thoroughly dry them before dipping them.

 • Your strawberries must also be at room temperature before dipping.
 If you dip cold strawberries the chocolate shell will most likely crack.